TIP-Global-Health/eheza-app/README.md

 used during Elm compilation, before the final artifact is pushed to Pantheon.
 Put it in a private repository, and link that repository using `EHEZA_INFRA_REPO_REMOTE`, defined in `.ddev/config.local.yaml.example`.
+The repository does not have a strict structure, but the file should be present at the `elm/Config.Deploy.elm` path.

 #### Steps